mrbarbitoff/ptv_project_bi/README.md

 ![alt text](https://github.com/mrbarbitoff/ptv_project_bi/blob/master/pax3.png)

-`psPTV_project.Rmd` markdown file represents the body of the analysis and contains the complete explanation of all data analysis steps and conclusions.
+`psPTV_project.Rmd` markdown file represents the body of the analysis and contains the complete explanation of all data analysis steps.
+All files included in this repository are used in this Markdown file.

 `LoFfeR` folder contains the source code and reference materials of the **LoFfeR** toolkit that was developed to enhance the annotation of low-confidence pLoF alleles.
 See below for usage details.